-This industry has matured to offer complex virtual experiences and entertainment to a diverse range of customers as well as offering career paths unheard of until relatively recently.
+This global industry has matured to offer complex virtual experiences and entertainment to a diverse range of customers as well as offering career paths unheard of until relatively recently.
 Coders (programmers), designers, 3D-artists, level designers and more are needed to support thousands of software development studios who produce and support games and game-related products.
 In addition, jobs in professional gaming as well as online game-content streaming, are becoming more feasible as career paths for a greater number of players and entrepreneurs with the right skills and knowledge.

 Hardware heavyweights like Microsoft & Sony face off to get their super-powered 9th-generation consoles into living rooms and bedrooms across the globe, whilst industry veterans like Nintendo dominate the handheld and hybrid market.
 Tripple-A games publishers and developers push the entertainment envelope with ever more life-like, high-definition virtual experiences and blockbusters that certainly give cinema a run for its ticket money.
 Meanwhile thousands more large, medium and smaller studios additionally deliver an almost uncountable number of gaming experiences to computers and mobile devices as part of this booming industry that has something to offer to almost every demographic.

 It's not just explosive action that's making an impact anymore either - the content and development of games is evolving to be much more inclusive from a consumer and career perspective.
 Where once we had only space invaders, games now come in all varieties from mesmerising puzzles to moving, emotional narratives and experimental abstract experiences.
 Whether you're into action, character development, simple relaxation, role playing or grand strategy - the industry has something to offer everyone considering a creative career.

 Is it for me?